deannreid/DayZEpoch-Linux-Server/README.md

 Original Git by Denisio:  https://github.com/denisio/Dayz-Epoch-Linux-Server

-**Original Git is now updated to 1.0.5.1 please use that**
+**Original Git was only active until 1.0.5.1..**

+** This Git has been updated to 1.0.6.2 - Please expect bugs.
+If you find any. let me know through Github issues and i'll get them sorted.**
+** Please test this before upgrading your production server** ** I won't be held responsible for any lost data **
 ==============

 Dayz-Epoch-Linux-Server
 =======================

-A private hive DayZ Epoch 1.0.5.1 server on Linux
+A private hive DayZ Epoch 1.0.6.2 server on Linux

 Installation instructions
 =========================